LeslieXMOS/lib_lvgl/examples/app_cubic_bezier_spi_task/README.md

 LVGL Table on XCORE.AI
 ======================

-This example application demonstrates how to utilize lib_lvgl to run lv_example_table_2 on XK-EVK-XU316 with Waveshare's 1.69inch Touch LCD Module.
+This example application demonstrates how to utilize lib_lvgl to run lv_example_anim_3 with spi in seperate core on XK-EVK-XU316 with Waveshare's 1.69inch Touch LCD Module.

 ## Get Started
 1. Configure Project through CMake